pablocru/hello-python/README.md

 # My first Python App

-Simple Python scripts done in my first approach to this language
+Simple Python scripts, first look at ETL and use of Venv

 ## Scripts folder